-Assembly in New York, but neglected to promote tolerance for Saudi Arabia's Shia minority at home viii.
+Assembly in New York, but neglected to promote tolerance for Saudi Arabia's Shia minority at home $v^{iii}$ .

-Further recommendations are for the continuation of a "A commission of equal citizenship, under the National Dialogue Center, and with a wide participation, including members of the Shura Council, the Human Rights Commission and the National Society for Human Rights, local councilors. religious elected and tribal. community leaders of the Eastern Provinceix."
+Further recommendations are for the continuation of a "A commission of equal citizenship, under the National Dialogue Center, and with a wide participation, including members of the Shura Council, the Human Rights Commission and the National Society for Human Rights, elected local councilors. and tribal. religious and community leaders of the Eastern Provinceix."
 The Commission would work to ensure equal rights for worship, education, employment and justice.
 Thus far, four years later, the Saudi government has done nothing to mitigate this situation.